synopsys-sig-community/blackduck-direct-scan-action/README.md

 # Getting Support

-For questions and comments, please contact us via the [Black Duck Integrations Forum](https://community.synopsys.com/s/topic/0TO34000000gGZnGAM/black-duck-integrations).
+For questions and comments, please raise issues in this repository, alternatively contact us via the [Black Duck Integrations Forum](https://community.synopsys.com/s/topic/0TO34000000gGZnGAM/black-duck-integrations).
-Issues can also be raised in GitHub.

 Specify the action parameter `debug: 9` to output full logs from the action run and include logs within the issue or community post.